Benendead/Projects/Progress_Log.md

 02/02/2019: 1h - Token chord representations give a different number of unique chords than the bit vectors and thus I'll use the former for any kind of tonenization/embedding encoding.
 I'm now into writing methods to count up the number of beats each unique chord is used for across the expanded dataset.

 02/03/2019: 1h - Optimization tweaks to speed up my implementations, added timers to all long processes, and created a better graph of the chord durations across all songs.
 Next steps should focus on the possible melody representations.

+02/05/2019: 1h - Reformatting old code to transpose octaves up/down, shifting the dataset to fit within the fewest possible notes, and I wrote an overview of the varied melody encodings previous works have used.

 2. Random Forests on the Kaggle Titanic Dataset - Developing an understanding of decision trees/random forests, and then implementing them in Python.
 Also learning to manipulate data using Pandas.
 Last worked on: 12/23/2018.
 Total time: 12h15m